Skip to main content

 “What is it?”

 “I know who it is.”
 Her eyes sparkled as a faint smile appeared on her face.
 “I know who was missing.”
-Alarmed at her words, Swadhin gestured at her putting a finger on his lip to be quiet.
+Alarmed at her words, Swadhin gestured at her, putting a finger on his lip to be quiet.
 He walked to the threshold, checked the surroundings and closed the door behind him.
 Abhaya suddenly grew aware of how small the room was for two people.
 He sat down on the mattress and inhaled.
 “Now tell me, who do you think it is?”
 Abhaya stared at him suspiciously.
 He could read her mind.
 “They think everyone is dead.
 I do not.
-So it is okay, I am not going to argue their theory but if you tell me who it is I might start looking in the right places and find them for you.”
+So it is okay, I am not going to argue their theory, but if you tell me who it is, I might start looking in the right places and find them for you.”
 Abhaya looked up at his words and sighed.
 She did not have much choice.
 He was her only way.
 “It's Didi.”
 She said softly.
 “She was supposed to be at the Kirtan.”
 Swadhin looked at her, narrowing his eyebrows.
 The creature called “Didi” never came to his mind because he barely saw her.

 “Where can she go?” he asked.
 Abhaya shook her head.
 “She is a widow.
 I have no idea…”

 “I will let my friend know in Kashi.”
 Swadhin got up as Abhaya stared at him.
 “Maybe she…” Abhaya inhaled.
-“Just like me she also doesn’t know I am alive…”
+“Just like me, she also doesn’t know I am alive…”

 It was a mere few minutes before Sharat opened the door of Mohini’s room himself and stepped out.
 His eyes immediately fell across the courtyard to another pair looking at him judgmentally.
 Sharat smiled to himself.
 He knew what Kalyani was thinking.
 That Mohini was his lover.
 That he was giving her things for her service.

 Little did she know the gift contained opium, to add to the drinks of British officers she served.
 Taking them to bed was her way of extracting information.
 She was Sharat’s most treasured informant.
 It was when one of the officers the anarchists had been targeting for a long time, William Nithercot, an elite officer of the British Imperialists posted at Jessore was growing close to Mohini, one of her rivals, a previous favourite of the Englishman at his old haunt at Metia Bruz, was jealous and attacked her.
 Sharat could not let her stay there any longer.
 He could not afford to lose his only valuable connection to Nithercot.
 So he brought her here.
 She would sneak out, in a carriage waiting for her, to be taken to the Officer’s private parties to dance, entertain and end up in bed with him.
-Behind closed doors, Mohini told Sharat all that she heard the previous night.
+Behind closed doors, Mohini told Sharat all that she had heard the previous night.
 They spoke in English, and she could catch the keywords.

 “He was telling Adham Saheb something about a dispatch of weapons to travel from Dhaka to Calcutta soon.”